 We support James Dannenberg a member of our congregation who is scholar of many languages.
 James works with the Wycliffe organisation translating the Bible into a number of Turkic minority languages such as Gagauz (spoken in Moldova), Uygur (spoken in Kazakhstan), Nogai and Balkar (spoken by Turkic people in South West Russia).

 We have strong personal links with the Revival Christian Life Centre in Matugga, Uganda.
 Since 2000 we have been privileged to help Bishop Ivan Lugolobi develop an orphanage for 150+ orphans (Champions), a primary school for 450 children, a secondary school for 200 children (February 2006), a clinic (May 2007), a Vocational Skills Centre (February 2009), and a new Senior School classroom block (Spring 2018).
 Bishop Ivan visits us each year and an increasing number of supporters are now going out to Matugga to support Ivan’s ministry and to be a blessing to all at the Revival Centre.
 The Centre has become the common mission partner of the Churches Together in Ilkley.
 We run a Champions Support programme and many people make gifts of time and money to support this work.
 To find out more visit the website: www.revivalcentrematugga.org.uk .
-Bishop Ivan will be visiting Ben Rhydding and Ilkley from Thursday 7th June to Tuesday 26th June 2018.
+Bishop Ivan recently visited Ben Rhydding and Ilkley from Thursday 7th June to Tuesday 26th June 2018.

 We support the Church Pastoral Aid Society (CPAS), Open Doors and the Church Missionary Society (CMS) on an annual basis and have strong links with the Otley Christian Resources Hub which supports work with young people in our area.